-In a Danish hammered dulcimer manuscript from 1753 (“Tablature indrettet til Hakke-Bret“, Musikhist.Mus.Kbh) this tune is called “Rakes of London”.
-In Norwegian dance collections from about the same time, it bears the same title, or the label “Engels Dantz”.
-Contemporary folkies may know it as “Rakes of Mallow“.
+A folk dance from Fyn.
+In a Danish hammered dulcimer manuscript from 1753 (“Tablature indrettet til Hakke-Bret“, Musikhist.Mus.Kbh) this tune is called “Rakes of London”, and in Norwegian dance collections from about the same time, it bears sometimes the label “Engels Dantz”.
+Folkies familiar with contemporary Irish folk may recognize its relatedness with “Rakes of Mallow“.

 Listen to the recording below, or find it here on Youtube.